-WEST SANDS CURRENTLY ACCEPTING APPLICATIONS FROM MARRIED COUPLES FROM THE AGES OF 25 TO 50 WHO ARE OPEN TO SPECIAL NEEDS CHILDREN AND CHILDREN OVER AGE 5.
+WEST SANDS ADOPTIONS IS ACCEPTING APPLICATIONS FROM MARRIED COUPLES FROM THE AGES OF 25 TO 50.
+PLEASE CONTACT OUR OFFICE FOR MORE INFORMATION.
+435-986-1617

 Adopting from Ethiopia

-This program takes twelve to fourty months to receive a child depending on your family’s requests.
+Our Ethiopia program is currently estimated to take twelve to thirty months to receive a child depending on your family’s requests.
 Ethiopia adoption requires two trips to the country.
+Both parents are required to travel for the 1st trip to Ethiopia.
 All children from Ethiopia are tested for HIV, Hepatitis and TB.
 It is possible to adopt an HIV positive child from Ethiopia, as long as your home study approves you to do so.
 Otherwise, all children referred are HIV, Hepatitis and TB negative.
 There is a great need for families for the waiting children in Ethiopia.
 Though healthy infants are still available the wait times are increasing rapidly, due to the volume of families requesting healthy infants.
-At this time as wait times for infants are growing we are not accepting new families requesting healthy infant children.
 We urge your family to seriously consider you options and what you can do to help a child who is already waiting.
 Waiting children are usually over 7 years old, have special needs or are in sibling groups that include older children.
 We ask that you consider and pray about adopting a child who is available now, waiting for a family.
 We are currently offering a Dual Process Program, which allows adoptive families the opportunity to adopt an older waiting child while they wait for their infant referral.
 If you are interested in learning about our Dual Process Program, please let us know.

 Your case is handled in country as soon as your file arrives.
 Referral time frames can vary depending upon your requests, and on what children are available at that time.
 The time frame depends on your requests, availability and legal delays.
 West Sands Adoptions has agreements with several different orphanages, in different regions.
 This allows us to place children faster and avoid some delays in specific regions.
 Our staff is well trained and dedicated to this program.
 It is our goal to provide personal attention to all our adoptive families.
 If you would like more information about our program, or if you would like to discuss any questions you have with our Ethiopian Team, click here to contact our office.